 The Council seeks to diversify, support and protect the Trincomalee Wharf Retail and Leisure Park.
 An increase in visitor numbers (brought in by the diverse attractions) could impact upon SPA birds using the marina water body.
 This could include disturbance in the outer marina (West Harbour) which is likely to become a pSPA (proposed extension) and the existing SPA bird roost island in the outer harbour.
-It is relatively difficult to mitigate impacts resulting from a deliberate policy to increase visitor numbers.
-However, the policy has been altered to with the statement 'Where appropriate the Council will seek the provision of interpretation to increase public understanding of the Teesmouth and Cleveland Coast SPA and Ramsar'.
+It is relatively difficult to mitigate impacts resulting from a deliberate policy to increase visitor numbers, however, HBC assesses that this policy may lead to greater recreational footfall within the SPA.
+Therefore, the policy has been altered with the statement 'Where appropriate the Council will seek the provision of interpretation to increase public understanding of the Teesmouth and Cleveland Coast SPA and Ramsar'.
+Further, Hartlepool BC has added the following wording into 13.99: